db627/django-group/articles/tutorial.md

 ### Author: Elizabeth Oluwasanmi, Dennis Boguslavskiy, Bovan

 ### Introduction to Django
+## To follow along use this repository: https://github.com/db627/django-tutorial
 Django, a high-level Python web framework, is renowned for its "batteries-included" philosophy, providing developers with a robust set of tools for building web applications quickly and efficiently.
 In this article, we'll guide you through the process of creating a Django application from the ground up.
 We'll cover everything from setting up models to creating migrations, generating fake data with Factory Boy, and testing the database.

 ### Setting Up Django